-Wikipeda Amateur Radio - History, activities, practices, licensing, in space, and Amateur Radio in pop culture.
+Wikipeda Amateur Radio - Covers history, activities, practices, licensing, in space, and Amateur Radio in pop culture.

 No classes planned at this time.